Welcome to Mystery Trivia, a monthly feature brought to you by the editors of the .

 June 2007

-The daughter of (the Dave Robicheaux series) is also a mystery writer.
+The daughter of James Lee Burke (the Dave Robicheaux series) is also a mystery writer.
 What is her name?

 Samantha Kincaid, the protagonist of her first series, and the author have something in common.
 What is it?